Praxis test prep: What are Praxis tests and how can you prepare?

 Of course, this straightforward explanation only scratches the surface.

 While Praxis tests are inevitable for teachers, the one or ones you take depend on the state you live in and the subject and grade you want to teach.
-Teachers going into elementary education, for example, may take a different Praxis exam than those pursuing a career in secondary education.
+Teachers going into elementary education opens in new window, for example, may take a different Praxis exam than those pursuing a career in secondary education.
 Even the minimum required Praxis scores aren’t consistent across states!

 Wondering where to start?
 You’re in the right place.
 This guide will explore what Praxis tests are used for, how to determine which Praxis exam you should take and the best way to prepare for the test.